abtin/notes/2022/Apr.md

 - I read this somewhere and it resonated with me very well: "In order for new seasons to begin, others have to end!".
 - We spend too much energy for resiliency.
 Nature has mastered energy efficiency by allowing the change, the cycle, the growth, the fall, the re-growth, the anti-fragility.

+### Apr 23, 2022

+#### Thoughts

+- The dream was so good that when I woke up I didn't want this reality.
+It tells what I deeply like.
+It's a good guidance system.
+- Learning continues. it's interesting and progress is being made :)